alen-z/infobip-challenge/README.md

 ## RequestBin
 While testing [requestb.in](https://requestb.in/175v6me1?inspect), sometimes I encountered unavailable application (Heroku PaaS) and Internal Server Error so be advised that this can break the build success status.
 It can be addressed with ping prior to sending the request.

+## Future work
+* Reverse proxy to Artifactory to secure connection with SSL certificate.
+This will remove the need for `docker login` insecure connection setup.
+* Use local Dockerfile builds, not public binaries.
+* Use explicit versions (ex.
+1.2.3) for system dependencies in Dockerfiles, not tags (ex. lts).
+* Deploy stack in Swarm using docker-compose.yml